 If you are new to real estate, you just don’t understand how UNIQUE this is in the industry.
 You have seen me refer to an interdependent model, an no where is this more true that the application of Desk Fees and Agent Monthly Fees.
 Disclosure and Communication are the hallmarks of this model and they are frankly not found with others in the industry.

 So what fees with I be required to pay?

-NONE others.
+NONE.
 The rest of the decisions are yours… Yours to make to support your Career, Business & Life.
 What do I mean?
-It is your decision to invest in business cards, open house signs, signs riders, name badges, etc… All of these item, unlike a number of the competitors will reflect your name and your phone number and your brand so that you get the majority of the benefit from these investments.
+It is your decision to invest in business cards, open house signs, signs riders, name badges, etc… All of these items, unlike a number of the competitors will reflect your name and your phone number and your brand so that you get the majority of the benefit from these investments.
 KW has negotiated and will continue to negotiate competitive discounted rates with local advertising sources and national vendors, to help our Keller Williams associates maximize their budget.

 Yes, other companies provide business cards and signs at “NO CHARGE” and then require you to feature the phone number of the office or the branding of the company with your info added on to a rider, almost as an after thought.
 They want for you to become dependent on their brand and lull you into the false sense of security that your success is dependent on the brand name – vs. your own hard work and reputation.